-(36) LTC online portal--Long term care online portal.
+(39) LTC online portal--Long term care online portal.
 A web-based application used by Medicaid providers to submit forms, screenings, evaluations, and other information.

-(37) MCO service coordinator-- Medicaid managed care organization service coordinator.
-The staff person assigned by a resident's Medicaid managed care organization to ensure access to and coordination of needed services.
+(40) MCO service coordinator-- Managed care organization service coordinator.
+The staff person assigned by a resident's managed care organization to ensure access to and coordination of needed services.

-(38) MDS assessment--Minimum data set assessment.
-A standardized collection of demographic and clinical information that describes a resident's overall condition, which a licensed nursing facility in Texas is required to submit for a resident admitted into the facility.
+(41) MDS assessment--Minimum data set assessment.
+A standardized collection of demographic and clinical information that describes a resident's overall condition, which a licensed NF in Texas is required to submit for a resident admitted into the facility.

-(39) MI--Mental illness.
+(42) MI--Mental illness.
 Serious mental illness, as defined in 42 CFR §483.102(b)(1).

+(43) MI quarterly meeting--A quarterly meeting that is convened by the LMHA or LBHA for a resident with MI to develop, review, or revise the PCRP and the transition plan, if the resident is transitioning to the community.

-(40) MI specialized services--Specialized services available to a resident with MI as described in the Texas Resilience and Recovery Utilization Management Guidelines, including:
+(44) MI specialized services--Specialized services for a resident with MI, if eligible, as described in the Texas Resilience and Recovery Utilization Management Guidelines, including:

-(A) skills training;

-(B) medication training;

-(C) psychosocial rehabilitation;

-(D) case management;
+(A) crisis intervention services;

+(B) day programs for acute needs;

+(C) medication training and support services;

-(E) psychiatric diagnostic interview exam; and
+(D) psychiatric diagnostic interview examination;

-(F) supported housing, which includes alternate placement assistance and transitioning to the community.
+(E) psychosocial rehabilitation services;

+(F) routine case management; and

+(G) skills training and development

+.

-(41) Nursing facility --A Medicaid-certified facility that is licensed in accordance with the Texas Health and Safety Code, Chapter 242.
+(45) NF--Nursing facility.
+A Medicaid-certified facility that is licensed in accordance with the Texas Health and Safety Code Chapter 242.

+(46) NF comprehensive care plan--A comprehensive care plan, defined in 40 TAC §19.2703(3).

-(42) Nursing facility PASRR support activities-- Consistent with 40 TAC §19.2703, actions a nursing facility takes in coordination with a LIDDA, LMHA, or LBHA to facilitate the successful provision of an IDD habilitative specialized service or MI specialized service, including:
+(47) NF PASRR support activities-- Actions a NF takes in coordination with a LIDDA, LMHA, or LBHA to facilitate the successful provision of an IHSS or MI specialized service, including:

-(A) arranging transportation for a nursing facility resident to participate in an IDD habilitative specialized service or a MI specialized service outside the facility;
+(A) arranging transportation for a NF resident to participate in an IHSS or a MI specialized service outside the facility;

-(B) sending a resident to a scheduled IDD habilitative specialized service or MI specialized service with food and medications required by the resident; and
+(B) sending a resident to a scheduled IHSS or MI specialized service with food and medications required by the resident; and

-(C) stating in the comprehensive care plan an agreement to avoid, when possible, scheduling nursing facility services at times that conflict with IDD habilitative specialized services or MI specialized services.
+(C) stating in the NF comprehensive care plan an agreement to avoid, when possible, scheduling NF services at times that conflict with IHSS or MI specialized services.

-(43) Nursing facility specialized services--The following specialized services available to a resident with ID or DD:
+(48) NF specialized services--The following specialized services available to a resident with ID or DD:

 (A) therapy services;